New York City

 Infrastructure

-The infrastructure can feel ancient because much of it is.
-The subway, while an incredible 24/7 marvel of engineering, often sees delays, can be dirty, and is confusing for first-timers.
-However, it remains the absolute best way to get around.
+The infrastructure can feel outdated because much of it is.
+The subway is a marvel of public transportation for US standards and offers fantastic utility.
+However, it often sees delays, can be dirty, and is confusing for first-timers.
+Still, it remains the best way to get around.
 Performance metrics for NYC Transit in the first half of 2025 showed overall improvements in on-time performance and reduced delays for both subways and buses.
 Above ground, you'll find great cell service and Wi-Fi almost everywhere, except for some dead spots on the subway.
 Power is reliable, and air conditioning is a summer lifesaver.
-The city is constantly under construction, a sign of its perpetual motion, but navigating sidewalk sheds and detours is part of the daily experience.
+The city is constantly under construction, a sign of its perpetual motion, but navigating sidewalk sheds (the scaffolding) and dealing with detours is part of the daily experience.

 Accommodations